uribo/learnR/basic-objects/vector.md

 # Vector

 A vector is a group of primitive objects of the same type.
-It is one of the building blocks of R objects.
+It is one of the building blocks of all R objects.

 There are several types of vectors in R. They distinct from each other in the type of entries they hold.
 Here we will see the most commonly used types of vectors including numeric vector, logical vector, character vector, and so on.

 ## Numeric vector

-There are various ways to define a numeric vector.
+There are multiple ways to define a numeric vector.

-A scalar number is the simplest numeric vector in R. It's only special in that its length is one.
+A scalar number is the simplest numeric vector.
+It's special only because its length is one.

 ```r